CseperkePapp/obsidian-rive-plugin/README.md

   - `src: sub/folder/file.riv` (no leading slash) also treated as relative to the note; if missing it will naturally still look like a vault path when resolved.
   - `src: /absolute/from/vaultRoot.riv` (leading slash) forces vault root.
   - Backslashes are normalized.
-- State machines / artboards not yet configurable.
+- Artboard / stateMachine / animation selection supported via block keys.
 - Basic error messages surface if the file is missing.

 ### Fast Deploy to Your Vault (Windows)